Schedule An Appointment

 Laser eye surgery procedures like PRK and LASIK are excellent alternatives to glasses and contact lenses for patients suffering from myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 With laser eye surgery, the shape of the cornea can be permanently altered to provide enhanced vision.
 For most people who currently wear prescription lenses, vision correction with PRK or LASIK offers the best chance of achieving 20/20 vision without any other form of treatment.

-To schedule a PRK or LASIK surgery consultation, contact our office in Springfield, Massachusetts today.
+To schedule a PRK, LASIK, Implantable Contact Lens surgery consultation, contact our office in Springfield, Massachusetts today.

 For people with nearsightedness (myopia), the eye is usually too long and the focus point is in front of the retina rather than directly on the retina, causing images to appear blurry.
 With LASIK and PRK, the cornea is easily modified to correct this problem by changing its shape.
 The shape change results in a flattening of the cornea, which counteracts the excessive length of the eye.
 However, for patients with severe cases of nearsightedness, LASIK and PRK may not be an option.
 The Papale & Bouvier Eye Center now offers a new procedure, lens implants, to treat patients with severe myopia.
 The experienced surgeons at Papale & Bouvier Eye Center can help you determine the best treatment to restore your vision.